AllStarLink/ASL3-Manual/docs/adv-topics/sip-phone.md

 bind=0.0.0.0:5060
 ```

 **NOTE:** After the bind port address (0.0.0.0) is the incoming port number (5060).
 This UDP port must NOT be blocked by your network firewall.
-If you are using a Pi Applicance, you will likely need to add the port to the built-in [firewall](../pi/cockpit-firewall.md).
+If you are using a Pi Appliance, you will likely need to add the port to the built-in [firewall](../pi/cockpit-firewall.md).

 Scroll down to the section titled **Endpoint Configured For Use With A Sip Phone**.
 For each extension, you will need to enter three sections.
 Here is an example for extension **1001**: